-Report: Fort Lauderdale shooter booked flight to NYC
+Esteban Santiago, Fort Lauderdale airport shooter, booked flight to NYC, report says - amNewYork

 Santiago, who appeared in federal court on Monday, could face the death penalty if convicted.
 He has admitted to planning the attack at the airport, according to the criminal complaint.

-Authorities say Santiago retrieved a 9 mm semi-automatic handgun from his checked luggage after arriving at the airport.
-He then loaded it in a bathroom.
+Authorities say Santiago retrieved a 9 mm semi-automatic handgun from his checked luggage after arriving at the airport just before 1 p.m.
+He then loaded it in a bathroom before opening fire on people inside Terminal 2’s baggage claim.
 Five people were killed, six were wounded by gunshots and three dozen others suffered minor injuries as they fled the airport, police said.

+Santiago is charged with performing an act of violence against a person at an airport that caused serious bodily injury, carrying a firearm in relation to a crime of violence and causing the death of a person through the use of a firearm, the U.S. attorney’s office in the Southern District of Florida said.

+He is being detained without bond and is due back in court for a detention hearing on Jan.
+17, the U.S. attorney’s office said.

--With Reuters
+-With Lauren Cook and Reuters